lleiding/markdown-cv/index.md

 ### In preparation

 D. Vedder, L. Leidinger and J. Sarmento Cabral.
-Effects of Species Traits and Abiotic Factors on the Four Stages of Plant Invasion.
-In prep.
+Effects of Species Traits and Abiotic Factors on the Four Stages of Plant Invasion. *In prep*.

 L. Leidinger and J. Sarmento Cabral.
-How genomic and ecological traits affect radiations of plant species on oceanic islands: insights from a genomically-explicit model.
-In prep.
+How genomic and ecological traits affect radiations of plant species on oceanic islands: insights from a genomically-explicit model. *In prep*.

 ### Submitted

 L. Leidinger and J. Sarmento Cabral.
-Temporal environmental variation imposes differential selection on both genomic and ecological traits. *Oikos*, submitted.
+Temporal environmental variation imposes differential selection on both genomic and ecological traits. *Submitted*.

-### Accepted

-T. Matthews, L. Leidinger and J. Sarmento Cabral.
-The effect of species extinctions on island biogeographic patterns. *Ecological research*

 ### Published

+`2020`
+T. J. Matthews, L. K. T. Leidinger and J. Sarmento Cabral.
+The effect of species extinctions on island biogeographic patterns. *Ecological Research*.
+DOI: [10.1111/1440-1703.12093](https://doi.org/10.1111/1440-1703.12093), 2020.

 `2017`
 L. Leidinger and J. Sarmento Cabral.
-Biodiversity dynamics on islands: explicitly accounting for causality in mechanistic models. *Diversity*. doi: [10.3390/d9030030](https://doi.org/10.3390/d9030030), 2017.
+Biodiversity dynamics on islands: explicitly accounting for causality in mechanistic models. *Diversity*.
+DOI: [10.3390/d9030030](https://doi.org/10.3390/d9030030), 2017.

 <!--
 ## Grants and funding